 High-speed Internet service (with parental controls) is provided in each room so students may log on and work on their virtual academic courses at any convenient time.

-Russo Hall also contains a dining hall, student leisure rooms, a language-studies lab for international students, a Pilates/physical therapy center, laundry facilities, and outdoor courtyards.
+Russo Hall also contains a dining hall, student leisure rooms, Pilates equipment centers, laundry facilities, and outdoor courtyards.
 An administrative office is located next to the reception area.
 Internal and external alarm systems and video-surveillance equipment help ensure the students’ safety and security.

 Russo Hall is staffed by a full-time manager, five resident supervisors, and several part-time supervisors.
 Campus security personnel are employed by the Conservatory and are on duty each weekday evening and on weekends.
 Food service is provided by Daidone Dining Services, a local caterer thoroughly familiar with the nutritional requirements and concerns of young dancers.
 Menus are planned and developed with input from a registered dietician.